 Sweeten contractor Aaron explained that in the last year, there have been specific increases of compliance, certificates and safety measures imposed on MEP subcontractors (mechanical, electrical, and plumbing) by the Department of Buildings leading to higher costs.
 While Sweeten contractors attempt to explore all avenues to stay competitive, it is an industry that is affected by trade.
 The prices you’re quoted at any given time may not be the same six months or a year from now.
 Prices on labor and materials fluctuate and this will be reflected in your overall quote.

 You have a fair amount of choice in deciding what to spend on the material aspects of a bathroom renovation.
 Less obvious are the costs that are the backbone and labor of the work overall, no matter what you spend on materials.
-Knowing what impacts cost in a bathroom remodel will allow you to better align your budget, avoid surprises (and get you that much closer to your dream bathroom!)
+Knowing what impacts cost in a bathroom remodel will allow you to better align your budget while avoiding surprises.

 Find out how long a bathroom renovation takes—and what’s involved—in our step-by-step guide and process timeline.